Devp00l/pwt/README.md

   1. microOS/, for microOS base files to build an image
   2. cthulhu/, for files required to run a flask server serving project-cthulhu (https://github.com/jecluis/project-cthulhu.git)
+  3. rlyeh/, for a cephadm-backed backend and frontend that will deploy a single-node ceph cluster.
-  3. vagrant/, so the generated image can be used
+  4. vagrant/, so the generated image can be used

 BUILDING